softwareQinc/qpp/pyqpp/README.md

 }
 ```

-This creates the overloaded `pyqpp.norm` function, which can accept `cmat`
+This creates the overloaded `pyqpp.norm()` function, which can accept
-or `ket` types.
-To avoid repetition of boilerplate code, we can templatize the
+`qpp::ket` or `qpp::cmat` types.
+To avoid repetition of boilerplate code, we
-binding:
+can templatize the binding

 ```cpp
 template<typename T>